Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Flappy Bird

 \subsection{Hierarchical Predictive Learning Results}

-We collect task executions that solve a series of 15 Flappy Bird games $\{\mathcal{T}^1, \dots, \mathcal{T}^{15}\}$.
-The executions are used to create GP training data using an environment forecast of $N=45$ and a control horizon of $T=30$.
-Because the horizontal velocity is fixed, we only train a single strategy GP to predict the target vertical distance to the nearest pipe gaps.
-After training, the HPL algorithm is used to solve 50 new Flappy Bird games.
-We compare the performance against a center-pipe tracking controller \cite{zucker} with the same control horizon.
-Score statistics are recorded in Table \ref{sophisticatedtable}.
+We collect task executions that solve a series of 15 control tasks $\{\mathcal{T}^1, \dots, \mathcal{T}^{15}\}$, with each control task corresponding to a new instance of the Flappy Bird game.
+The executions are used to create training data for a GP, using an environment forecast of $N = 45$ and a control horizon of $T = 30$ time steps (with a sampling frequency of $30$ Hz.).
+This represents an environment forecast of two-thirds of the screen.
+Because the horizontal velocity is fixed in these tasks, we only train a single strategy GP to predict the target vertical distance to the nearest pipe gap, $(y^{p,1}_{k+T} - y_{k+T})$.
+The GP training took $327$ seconds in GPyTorch with a 2017 MacBook Pro with 2.8 GHz Quad-Core Intel Core i7.

+After training the GP model, the HPL algorithm is used to solve 50 different new Flappy Bird games.
+For comparison, we also evaluate a publicly available center-pipe tracking controller \cite{zucker} with the same control horizon on the same set of 50 games.
+Statistics of the scores earned by each controller during the 50 games are recorded below in Table \ref{sophisticatedtable}.

+The HPL controller vastly outperforms the center-pipe tracking controller, with a mean score of 161 (versus 28).
+In fact, the HPL controller's minimum recorded score (38) is larger than the average score achieved by the standard controller.
+In the 50 evaluated games, there was only a single instance of the standard controller either outperforming or achieving the same score as the HPL controller on a specific task.

-The HPL controller outperforms the center-pipe tracking controller, with a mean score of 161 (versus 28), by utilizing the safe set $\mathcal{X}_E$ to ensure future feasibility.
-This is particularly important because the heights of two consecutive obstacles are completely uncorrelated.
-Unlike in the racing task where environments change gradually, the Flappy Bird control must consider any possible upcoming pipe heights at all times.
+HPL is able to outperform the standard controller by utilizing the safe set $\mathcal{X}_E$ to construct the terminal set at each time step, and ensure that the short-term trajectory plans lead to feasible solutions in future time steps.
+This is particularly important in the Flappy Bird task, because the pipe heights of two consecutive pipe obstacles are completely uncorrelated.
+Unlike in the autonomous racing task, where environments change gradually, the Flappy Bird controller needs to consider all possible future pipe heights at each time step.

+Figure~\ref{fig:flappyControlCompare} compares the open-loop trajectory predictions for the HPL controller (left image, in red) and the standard controller (right image, in blue) while solving the same task.
+At the time step shown, the oncoming pipe is still beyond the control horizon (both controllers use the same control horizon).
+However, because the HPL controller plans trajectories that will be feasible for any kind of upcoming pipe obstacle, its open-loop trajectory aims downwards, towards the center of the screen.
+From this end position, the controller is more likely to find a feasible next trajectory regardless of the shape of the next obstacle.